Ultracold Mechanical Quantum Sensor for Tests of New Physics: Measured Populations

-We find that the measured phonon population is limited primarily by errors introduced during the measurement procedure (Fig.~\ref{fig:protocol}c).
-The dominant source of error arises from the thermalization of the qubit to its bath during the phonon-qubit iSWAP operation (gate M, Fig.~\ref{fig:protocol}), characterized by the qubit lifetime $T_1$ and the effective temperature of the qubit bath.
+We find that the measured phonon population is limited primarily by errors introduced during the measurement procedure (Fig.~\ref{fig:protocol}(c)).
+The dominant source of error arises from the thermalization of the qubit to its bath during the phonon-qubit iSWAP operation (gate M, Fig.~\ref{fig:protocol}).
 We can therefore use the simulations to infer an upper bound on the actual phonon population based on the measured population of phonon and qubit.
-This bound is $P_p^{404, \text{inferred}}$~=~1.9$\times10^{-5}$, about half an order of magnitude lower than the measured phonon population, as illustrated in Fig.~\ref{fig:simulation_results}.
+This bound is $P_p^{404, \text{inferred}}$~=~1.9$\times10^{-5}$, as illustrated in Fig.~\ref{fig:simulation_results}.
 Additional, less impactful error mechanisms, such as gate imperfections, finite coherence, and leakage, are analyzed in Supplementary Information, Section \ref{app:statistics}.